itisnajim/envystic/packages/envystic/README.md

 * **Secure Variable Storage**: Envystic allows you to provide an optional encryption key to encrypt the values of your environment variables, enhancing the security of sensitive information.

-* **Annotation-Based Configuration**: Defining environment variables is straightforward with the use of annotations.
+* **Annotation-Based**: Defining environment variables is straightforward with the use of annotations.
 The Envystic and EnvysticField annotations help generate the necessary code for accessing your environment variables.

 * **Custom Key Names**: You can specify custom key names for your environment variables in the .env file, making it easy to reference them in your code.

+* **Advanced Loading Options**: Envystic supports advanced loading options, allowing you to fetch environment variables from various sources, including remote configurations, system environment variables, or pre-stored with an optional security.

 * **Flutter and Dart Support**: Envystic is designed to work seamlessly with both Flutter and Dart projects, allowing you to manage environment variables consistently across different types of applications.

 ## Installation